ScottLogic/blog/_posts/2013-10-14-assessing-android_fragmentation.md

 title: Assessing Android Fragmentation
 date: 2013-10-14 00:00:00 Z
 categories:
-- shogarth
 - Tech
 author: shogarth
 image: shogarth/assets/featured/fragmentation.png
 image-attribution: image courtesy of YoLaGringo
 layout: default_post
 summary: Android is fragmented.
 This is a feature, not a bug.
 Embrace this and you embrace the future.
 oldlink: http://www.scottlogic.com/blog/2013/10/14/assessing-android_fragmentation.html
 disqus-id: "/2013/10/14/assessing-android_fragmentation.html"
 ---